Chapter 16: Leaves, Absences, Holidays, Vacations, and University Closures

 16.D.1 Holidays (University-wide)

-Subject to certain regulations prescribed by the University, faculty members and staff are to be granted time off work without loss of compensation in order to observe the following seven University-designated holidays:
+Subject to certain regulations prescribed by the University, faculty members and staff are to be granted time off work without loss of compensation in order to observe the following seven University-designated holidays, plus one floating holiday:

 • New Year’s Day